 Lifestyle-led safety and innovation are at the forefront of Cybex’s marketing claims, criteria which were also pretty high up on my list of priorities for a new car seat for my 12-month-old daughter.

-But Cybex’s praise-winning Cloud Q and Sirona car seats are impressive, and the seat’s unusual design supports its claims of being committed to innovation.
+Cybex’s praise-winning Cloud Q and Sirona car seats are impressive, and the seat’s unusual design supports its claims of being committed to innovation.

 It is one of a new generation of seats that feature a safety cushion in place of a five-point harness, which is designed to spread the impact of a collision.

-This form of car seat restraint has spawned a controversial debate among professionals and parents, so I was curious to see it in action and discover how my baby would find the new style.
+This form of car seat restraint has spawned a controversial debate among professionals and parents, so I was curious to see it in action and to discover how my baby would find the new style.

-Key competitors to the Cybex Pallas M Fix seat include the Kiddy Guardianfix Pro 2, and the Concord Transformer XT Pro, both of which also sit in the pricier £200-plus price range but which have impressed Madeformums reviewers and mums alike.
+Key competitors to the Cybex Pallas M Fix seat include the Kiddy Guardianfix Pro 2, and the Concord Transformer XT Pro, both of which also sit in the pricier £200-plus price range but which have impressed MadeforMums reviewers and mums alike.

 What’s the difference between the Cybex Pallas M Fix car seat and the older Pallas car seat?